Don't Let the Ticks Bite! Toolkit

-Kids may encounter ticks and get tick bites because they enjoy playing in places where ticks live, such as in grassy areas and leaf litter, and alongside hiking trails.
+Kids may encounter ticks outdoors and get tick bites because they often enjoy playing and exploring in places where ticks live, such as in grassy areas, leaf litter, and alongside hiking trails or in picnic areas.
 Kids may be less likely than adults to notice if a tick attaches to them.
-Sometimes ticks carry germs like bacteria or viruses that can be transmitted to a person while the tick is attached and feeding.
-These germs can cause diseases.
-Avoiding tick bites is the best way to prevent getting diseases from ticks.
+Sometimes ticks carry germs like bacteria or viruses that can be transmitted to a person or animal while the tick is attached and feeding.
+These germs can cause diseases in people and pets.
+The

-The materials in the toolkit are designed to teach kids:
+The digital materials in the toolkit are designed to teach kids:

 - What ticks eat

 - What to do if you find a tick